thallia/BinaryWatch/README.md

-**CURRENT TASK:** finished tailoring the code to work with the clock, need to debug the button situation.
-Finished final schematic.
-Need to order parts and route PCB.
+**CURRENT TASK:** Need to order parts andn finish the PCB design.
+Need to measure out dimensions to organize parts into.
+For button code, research button interrupts and programming Arduino registers.

 Blog Posts following development: